Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Numerical examples

-The percentages of accurate runs of the methods might seem to be relatively small, but this example is specifically chosen to be challenging for the methods.
+The percentages of the accurate runs of the methods might seem to be relatively small, but this example is specifically chosen to be challenging for the methods.
 In particular, the exact values of $G_l$ given in equation \eqref{eq:model} are such that outer function $\varPhi$ is highly non-linear and non-monotonous.
-Furthermore, since the model is the ridge function, there is no redundancy --- it consists of only one addend that must be identified precisely, otherwise the error is large.
-This means that the convergence of the methods to local minima (with the identified parameters that are different from the exact model parameters) is insufficient in terms of accuracy.
+Furthermore, since the model is the ridge function, there is no redundancy --- it consists of only one addend, parameters of which must be obtained precisely, otherwise the error is large.
+This means that the convergence of the methods to local minima (with the obtained parameters that are different from the exact model parameters) is insufficient in terms of accuracy.

-In the comparison above, all runs of the GN method were used, even if the convergence criteria was not fulfilled and the iterations were stopped after the maximum number of iterations has been reached.
-An alternative approach is that the runs where the convergence criteria is not fulfilled are disregarded.
+In the comparison above, all runs of the GN method are used, even if the convergence criteria is not fulfilled and the iterations are stopped after the maximum number of iterations has been reached.
+An alternative approach is disregarding the runs where the convergence criteria is not fulfilled.
 However, this implies that if the convergence criteria is fulfilled, then the result should be considered to be accurate.
 In this case, first, the percentage of runs with the `converged' results drops with $\alpha$, as shown in line 6 of table \ref{tab:GNres}.
 Second, the average RMSE, calculated only for the `converged' runs, still increases with $\alpha$ and reaches almost $25\%$ for $\alpha = 2.8$, as shown in line 7 of table \ref{tab:GNres}.
 This means that the runs converge to local minima, providing insufficiently accurate result.